anestisb/radamsa-android/README.md

 Programming is hard.
 All nontrivial programs have bugs in them.
 What's more, even the simplest typical mistakes are in some of the most widely used programming languages usually enough for attackers to gain undesired powers.

 Fuzzing is one of the techniques to find such unexpected behavior from programs.
 The idea is simply to subject the program to various kinds of inputs and see what happens.
 There are two parts in this process: getting the various kinds of inputs and how to see what happens.
 Radamsa is a solution to the first part, and the second part is typically a short shell script.
 Testers usually have a more or less vague idea what should *not* happen, and they try to find out if this is so.
 This kind of testing is often referred to as negative testing, being the opposite of positive unit- or integration testing.
-Developers know a service should not crash, should not exponential amounts of memory, should not get stuck in an infinite loop, etc. Attackers know that they can probably turn certain kinds of memory safety bugs into exploits, so they fuzz typically instrumented versions of the target programs and wait for such errors to be found.
+Developers know a service should not crash, should not consume exponential amounts of memory, should not get stuck in an infinite loop, etc. Attackers know that they can probably turn certain kinds of memory safety bugs into exploits, so they fuzz typically instrumented versions of the target programs and wait for such errors to be found.
 In theory, the idea is to counterprove by finding a counterexample a theorem about the program stating that for all inputs something doesn't happen.

 There are many kinds of fuzzers and ways to apply them.
 Some trace the target program and generate test cases based on the behavior.
 Some need to know the format of the data and generate test cases based on that information.
 Radamsa is an extremely "black-box" fuzzer, because it needs no information about the program nor the format of the data.
 One can pair it with coverage analysis during testing to likely improve the quality of the sample set during a continuous test run, but this is not mandatory.
 The main goal is to first get tests running easily, and then refine the technique applied if necessary.